wp-plugins/globe-gateway-e4/readme.txt

 * Added screen shots.

 = 0.0.4 =
-* The Plugin now creates 2 files in the plug-in directory.
+* The Plug-in now creates 2 files in the plug-in directory.
 	One holding the xlogin and transaction key, the 2nd one only submitting the transaction.
 	This is for added for security
 * You are now able to view the X Login and Transaction Key from the file.
 * Fixed uninstall.
 When you remove the plug-in, all the file that came with the plug-in will be deleted.
 * Made the Amount field  required in the HTML code.
 = 0.0.5 =
-* Fixed miskeyed code.
+* Fixed mis-keyed code.

+= 0.0.6 =
+* Updated SHA-1 HMAC code.
+* Added the ability to process pre-authorizations.
+* Added the ability to pick a color to appear on the hosted payment page.
+* Added the ability to enter a Logo URL to be sent to the payment page.
+* Added the ability to get a copy of the customer's confirmation email.
+* Added a date picker for recurring transactions.
+* Now required fields are working in Google Chrome.